6.10 How much radiation is absorbed as radiation passes through matter?

 When σns = 1, I(λ)/Io(λ) = exp(–1) = 0.368.

-For a uniform gas, the optical depth (a.k.a., optical thickness) equals σns.
-We often use τ (tau) as the symbol for the optical depth.
+For a uniform gas, the optical depth equals σns and is often given by the symbol τ (tau).
 If the optical depth gets large, then very little radiation gets through.

 Check Your Understanding